-Ken Hallett focuses his practice on securities law—including offerings, continuing disclosure and compliance, and corporate governance—and on merger and acquisition transactions.
-Ken represents clients in numerous industries, particularly the manufacturing, technology, and financial services sectors.
-He is equally experienced managing large public securities offerings as well as counseling mid-market companies and start-ups.
-Ken also maintains an active practice on the Quarles & Brady Financial Institutions Team, focusing on acquisition and expansion transactions for banking industry clients.
+Ken Hallett focused his practice on securities law—including offerings, continuing disclosure and compliance, and corporate governance—and on merger and acquisition transactions prior to his retirement in October 2020.
+Ken represented clients in numerous industries, particularly the manufacturing, technology, and financial services sectors.
+He was equally experienced managing large public securities offerings as well as counseling mid-market companies and start-ups.
+Ken also maintained an active practice on the Quarles & Brady Financial Institutions Team, focused on acquisition and expansion transactions for banking industry clients.

-With over 35 years in practice, Ken brings the experience, skills, and tools needed to be a go-to lawyer for clients navigating business law, securities, and M&A opportunities and challenges.
-Ken is collaborative and highly dedicated to top-level client service.
-He learns a client's business top to bottom, zeroing in on what’s important for each client and in each specific transaction.
-Ultimately, Ken uses his experience and talents to get the job done in a manner that consistently exceeds expectations.
+With over 40 years in practice, Ken brought the experience, skills, and tools needed to be a go-to lawyer for clients navigating business law, securities, and M&A opportunities and challenges.
+Ken was collaborative and highly dedicated to top-level client service.
+He learned a client's business top to bottom, zeroing in on what’s important for each client and in each specific transaction.
+Ultimately, Ken used his experience and talents to get the job done in a manner that consistently exceeds expectations.

 Education and Honors

 - Harvard Law School (J.D., cum laude, 1980)

 - University of Notre Dame (B.A., summa cum laude, 1977)